 I’m a writer of books and articles on history, medicine, and science.
 I am also the publisher of the monthly Damn History brief, a roundup of what’s new and great for readers and writers of popular history.
 My work has been optioned many times for film, television, and the stage.

-My books include the historical true-crime investigation The Lost Brothers, forthcoming in the fall of 2019 from the University of Minnesota Press, as well as:
+My newest book is the historical true-crime investigation The Lost Brothers, published by the University of Minnesota Press, but I am also the author of:

 • The Nazi and the Psychiatrist: Hermann Göring, Douglas M. Kelley, and a Fatal Meeting of Minds at the End of WWII (PublicAffairs Books, 2013; winner of a Minnesota Book Award)